Eliminating cervical cancer in Canada

 Screening uptake is critical to the elimination of cervical cancer

-Recent trends indicate that cervical cancer incidence in Canada is on the rise and has been increasing by 3.7% per year since 2015.4 Optimizing screening uptake will be essential to reverse the trend and achieve elimination.
-Canada has set a target of 90% of eligible individuals being up to date with cervical screening by 2030.
-In 2017, cervical screening participation for women 21 to 69 years of age, corrected for a previous hysterectomy, ranged from 70.1% in Quebec to 83.5% in Newfoundland and Labrador.
+Recent data shows a decline in screening participation rates, highlighting the urgent need to strengthen efforts to expand screening accessibility and implement HPV primary screening, including self-screening.(1) Optimizing screening uptake is essential to achieve cervical cancer elimination.
+Canada has set a target of 90 per cent of eligible individuals being up to date with cervical screening by 2030.
+In 2024, cervical screening participation for women 25 to 69 years of age, ranged from 60.4 per cent in Prince Edward Island to 74.9 per cent in Saskatchewan.

-In addition to the overall target of 90%, Canada has a target of at least 80% of eligible individuals in every identifiable group being up to date with cervical screening.
+In addition to the overall target of 90 per cent, Canada has a target of at least 80 per cent of eligible individuals in every identifiable group being up to date with cervical screening.
 Several strategies are being used to increase and improve screening participation among identifiable groups.
-For example, after an Afrocentric screening program was implemented for newcomers to Ontario, cervical screening rates among those eligible increased from 59% to 70% between 2011 and 2018.5
+For example, after an Afrocentric screening program was implemented for newcomers to Ontario, cervical screening rates among those eligible increased from 59 per cent to 70 per cent between 2011 and 2018.(5)

 First Nations-, Inuit- and Métis-governed research and data systems